JakeGillatt/IaC/README.md

 #
 # Who is using IaC and how is it used in the industry?

+IaC is used by a wide range of organizations, from startups to large enterprises, across various industries, such as finance, healthcare, retail, and media.
+Some of the notable companies that use IaC include Netflix, Airbnb, Capital One, and GE.

 - Provisioning: It can be used to provision and configure infrastructure resources, such as virtual machines, storage, load balancers, and databases, in an automated and repeatable way.

 - Scaling: It can be used to scale up or down resources, based on demand or usage patterns, by adjusting the code that defines the desired state of the infrastructure.